 You must provide written details and specific information to representatives or staff including:

-Note: Further guidance is available on handling large-scale redundancies from Acas.
+Note: Further guidance is available on handling large-scale redundancies from the Advisory, Conciliation and Arbitration Service.

 Employers must give proper redundancy notice to their employees.
 After the consultations have finished, all parties must then agree a leaving date.